Car insurance rates have risen dramatically in the past few decades and there are several reasons why:

 That’s right, one of the best ways to reduce your auto insurance premium is to use more mass transit, if it’s available.
 Make certain your insurance agent knows that you drive less and that you want your premium rate to reflect that.

 2. Shop around

 If you’ve recently renewed your policy and the annual premium went gone up dramatically, shop around for a new insurer.
-The best first step is to use a company like InsureMe.com and possibly save a significant amount of money.
-Use that site every year or two since they shop your rate with top companies like Liberty Mutual, Nationwide, Progressive, Allstate, and esurance (among others).
+The best first step is to use a company like essurance.com and possibly save a significant amount of money.
+Don’t be afraid to shop your rate with top companies like Liberty Mutual, Nationwide, and Progressive (among others).
 One company is always cheaper than another from year to year.

 3. Take a defensive driving course

 Sometimes insurance companies will provide a discount customers who complete an approved defensive driving course.

 Another aspect of shopping around is to ask for discounts.
 Sometimes simply asking can score you some big-time savings!
 Ask about discounts for :

 - Multiple vehicles insured with the same company